-Multiple people injured in shooting at a Mormon church in Michigan: Police
+One dead, nine injured in shooting at Mormon church in Michigan: Police

-The local police say the shooter is down and the church, located in the Grand Blanc Township, is on fire.
+Local police say the shooter is down and the church, located in the Grand Blanc Township, is on fire.

-Multiple people have been injured in a shooting at the Church of Jesus Christ of Latter-day Saints in the US state of Michigan, according to the police.
+One person has been killed and nine others injured in a shooting at a church belonging to the Church of Jesus Christ of Latter-day Saints in Michigan in the United States, according to police.

+The suspect is also dead, Grand Blanc Township Police Chief William Renye said on Sunday.

 Recommended Storieslist of 4 items